AmirMgh/SocifyMe/README.md

 Contributors: Amir Moghaddam & Kazem Jahanbakhsh

-Contact us if you have any further technical questions about this project.
+Contact us at "k.jahanbakhshATgmailDOTCom" or "amirmoghaddam.ceATgmailDOTCOM" if you have any technical questions about this project.